COVID-19 Resources for Homeowners and Renters

 - Contra Costa Housing Services Collaborative: If you are a tenant, homeowner, or landlord in need of assistance, you are eligible to receive one-on-one counseling services through this County partnership.
 ECHO Housing has also received additional funding to assist with COVID-19 households in need of tenant/landlord counseling and related legal services for COVID-19-affected tenant households

-- On August 28, 2020, Richmond Neighborhood Housing Services launched the COVID- 19 Rapid Response Fund-Share.
-The program provides support to single-family households with minor children and/or seniors, who can demonstrate a COVID-19 financial hardship and are at risk of losing utility services.
+- Richmond Neighborhood Housing Services launched the COVID- 19 Rapid Response Fund-Share that provides support to single-family households with minor children and/or seniors, who can demonstrate a COVID-19 financial hardship and are at risk of losing utility services.
 Applications will be reviewed on a first-come/first-serve basis and awards will be based on family size.
 To apply, please email email@example.com.
 Click here to view and print the application.

 - Contra Costa Housing Services Collaborative: If you are a tenant, homeowner, or landlord in need of assistance, you are eligible to receive one-on-one counseling services through this County partnership.